The Ultimate Zanzibar Visitor’s Guide

 Temperature (°F)

 Because of its location near the Equator, Zanzibar sees fairly consistent, hot weather year-round.
-The summer months of December thru early March see the warmest temperatures, with the winter months of late May thru early August seeing the coolest.
+The summer months of December through early March see the warmest temperatures, with the winter months of late May through early August seeing the coolest.
 No matter when you visit, you will want to bring protection from the sun with you.

 Precipitation (Inches)